Green-Software-Foundation/community-plugins/docs/power-to-energy.md

 ## Errors

-`power-to-energy` exposes one of the IF error classes.
+`power-to-energy` exposes two of the IF error classes.

 ### ConfigError